PGSSoft/ParallaxView/README.md

 ### <a name="subclassing"></a>Subclassing

-You can also customize `ParallaxView` and `ParallaxCollectionViewCell` creating a subclass and overriding especially the following methods:
+You can customize `ParallaxView` and `ParallaxCollectionViewCell` creating a subclass and overriding especially the following methods:

 * `setupUnfocusedState()` - method will be called inside `CoordinatedAnimations` block of transition to unfocused state.
-Use this to figure animatable properties e.g. transform.
+Use this to configure animatable properties e.g. transform.
 * `setupFocusedState()` - as well as `setupUnfocusedState` but in transition to focused state.
 * `beforeBecomeFocusedAnimation()` - override this method if you want to make some adjustments before animation to the focused state start.
 * `beforeResignFocusAnimation()` - as well as `beforeBecomeFocusedAnimation` but before unfocus state.
 * `pressesBegan`, `pressesCancelled`, `pressesEnded`, `pressesChanged` - override those methods if you want to customize press animation.
 Do no forget to call super in them as tvOS documentation suggest.
+You can also disable default animations using property `disablePressAnimations`.

 ## Requirements